Ralim/IronOS/Documentation/GettingStarted.md

 ### Idle sleep

-If the iron detects a period of time without any significant movement, it will enter into a sleep mode.
-This is indicated with a graphic on the screen similar to ZZzz (or text in detailed mode).
+If the iron detects a period of time without any significant movement, it will enter sleep mode.
+This is indicated with a screen graphic similar to ZZzz (or text in detailed mode).

-In this mode, the temperature of the iron will automatically reduce down to a temperature just below the melting point of the solder.
+In Sleep mode, the temperature of the iron automatically lowers to a temperature just below the melting point of the solder.
 This helps reduce the rate of oxidation and damage to the iron tip.
+In general, when you are not using the iron, turn it off or let it sleep to increase durability of the replaceable tips.

 Simply picking up or moving the iron will wake it back up into soldering mode.
 You can also press any button and this will also wake the iron up.

+Pinecil Only
-The Pinecil has a footprint (unpopulated) on the PCB for a hall effect sensor (Si7210).
-If you fit this then iron will additionally force sleep when it detects a strong magnetic field near the tip of the plastic body.
-This allows attaching a strong magnet near your iron holder to ensure it always enters sleep.
+Optional Hall Effect Feature: Pinecil has a footprint (unpopulated U14) on the PCB for a hall effect sensor (Si7210).
+Pinecil will sleep the moment it enters the stand and ZZzz appears on the screen.
+After installing the sensor, a magnet is positioned on the stand close enough to the sensor to activate one of 9 settings.
+      9 = high sensitivity to small magnets...1 = low sensitivity.
+Setting of 1 might be used by someone who solders on boards with magnets and does not wish Pinecil to auto-sleep constantly and would then also need to use a very strong/large neomydium magnet on the stand to activate the sensor sleep mode.
+Setting of 9 would be used by someone who only had a small magnet and is not concerned about Pinecil falsely triggering sleep near magnetic fields like magnetized screwdrivers.

+Neodymium magnets are recommended.
+If using small magnets, multiple may be required, but too many can also be detrimental - watch the Debug hall number.
+The Debug Hall number can guide you to the best locations for the magnets & whether you have too many or too few [debug menu](/Documentation/DebugMenu.md).
+The Hall Sensor is physically located near the copper contacts for the tip at the front of the handle.
+Reference [Schematics](https://files.pine64.org/doc/Pinecil/Pinecil_schematic_v1.0a_20201120.pdf)

 ### Idle shutdown

-If, after entering sleep mode the iron still does not see movement for a much longer time; it will shut down and return to the home screen.
+If, after entering sleep mode, the iron still does not see movement for a much longer time; it will shut down and return to the home screen (default = 10 minutes).

 ## Settings Menu

 The settings menu is the most often evolving aspect of the firmware, so each option is not documented here.
-However, do not panic, as every menu option has a description so that you don't _need_ to come back here to figure them all out.
+However, do not panic, as every menu option has an on-screen description so you don't _need_ to come back here to figure them all out.

 To navigate the menu, the two buttons act separately.
-The button that you pressed to enter the menu (rear) cycles down the options, and the other button (front) will change the current option.
+The button that you pressed to enter the menu (rear) scrolls down the options, and the other button (front) will enter and change the current option.

-To see a description of an option, just pause and wait and after a little bit, it will scroll across the screen.
+To see a description of an option, just wait and after a little time, it will scroll across the screen.

-The menu is comprised of a "main menu" of categories and then sub-items that allows you to adjust parameters.
+The menu is comprised of a 'main menu' of categories and then sub-items that allows you to adjust parameters.

 You can long hold buttons to change through options faster, and there is some acceleration when holding the buttons.